Friday, December 30, 2016

 The CryptO'pinion?

 I think purists will turn up their noses in disgust at this abomination and enjoy picking at what they consider faults.
-However, it's a cool game in its own right and the power-ups are key to getting the most from this shooter as they transform what would otherwise be a predictable clone into a freakishly entertaining experience.
+However, it's a terrific game in its own right and the power-ups are key to getting the most from this shooter.
+They really are as they transform what would otherwise be a predictable clone into a freakishly entertaining experience.

-It's still Space Invaders, but with power-ups and more that bastardise the original idea.
-It starts off slow but soon becomes a blast and I loved it.
+It's still Space Invaders but with many extras that bastardise the original game.
+It starts off slow but soon becomes a blast.
 Thus, I feel this is a very addictive and entertaining take on the original idea.
+Great fun and highly recommended!

 Can you protect humanity from Space Invaders?